amchelle/amchelle.github.io/_posts/2023-01-13-classic-sourdough.md

 After your 7 hours is up, your dough should look smooth and have both large and small bubbles on the surface.
 It should have risen about 30%.

 Lightly flour your counter and scrape your dough out of the bowl.
-Get a bench scraper or use your hands to perform a letter fold.
+Get a [bench knife](https://amzn.to/3Y3PE3w) or use your hands to perform a letter fold.

 Fold the left side into the center, then the right side into the center.
 Take the bottom and fold to the top and complete the fold by folding the top side to the bottom towards you.

-Use the bench scraper or your hands to flip the dough.
-With the bench scraper or the palm of your hand gently form the dough into a circle with smooth, sweeping movements around and slightly in making the dough tighten.
+Use the bench knife or your hands to flip the dough.
+With the bench knife or the palm of your hand gently form the dough into a circle with smooth, sweeping movements around and slightly in making the dough tighten.

 Let sit for 20 minutes.